AndrewRadev/blog/about.md

 ## Rust

 Recently, I've been building most of my side-projects in Rust.
-I've grown fond enough of the language to start teaching it [in Sofia University](https://fmi.rust-lang.bg/).
+I've grown fond enough of the language to start teaching it [at Sofia University](https://fmi.rust-lang.bg/).
 I've got a bunch of half-baked experiments, but a few usable ones as well:

 - [id3-image](https://github.com/AndrewRadev/id3-image) allows easy manipulation of images embedded in mp3s.
 Think cover art and thumbnails.
 - [cargo-local](https://github.com/AndrewRadev/cargo-local) lets you find the local source code of packages, useful for exploring them with an editor or generating tags.